Board of Directors

 Linzi has successfully published three novels.
 Her third book, “Finding Danny”, that deals with the world of shelters and animal rescue, was published in May 2010 by Walden Pond Press/Harper Collins Books.
 It was then published by Scholastic Books in 2011 and has sold over 200,000 copies.
 Her first novel, “The Year the Gypsies Came,” published in 2006, was nominated for the prestigious Carnegie Medal in the U.K. and voted one of the best books for young adults by the American Library Association.
 Linzi’s second novel, “Ruby Red” was first published 2007 and short-listed for the Carnegie Medal.
 Both books were published in multiple foreign languages.
 Linzi works as a writing consultant and writing instructor through the UCLA Extension Writer’s Program.
 To link to her writer’s website go to www.linziglass.com.

 One of Jaimie’s favorite activities as a child was watching her two retrievers dig in her Father’s garden and trotting around the house with his flowers in their mouths.
-Now married and mother to a 3 year old French Bulldog named Bazooka, Jaimie couldn’t be happier devoting her time to the betterment of animals’ lives.
+Now as a mother to two French Bulldogs — Bazooka and Sean Connery — Jaimie couldn’t be happier devoting her time to the betterment of animals’ lives.

 Raised in a household dominated by cats…Michael didn’t have his first dog until several years ago when his ex-wife and two young children surprised him by bringing home a baby German Shepard.
 Not being involved in the decision making process angered Michael…for all of about three seconds.
 That was how long it took for the new family puppy (Kelly) to extend her tongue and lick Michael’s face.
 That moment changed Michael’s life.
 To the chagrin of the rest of the family, Kelly selected Michael as her master…and the two were inseparable for the ten years Kelly was alive.
 Michael decided that Kelly needed a proper burial, and as a result she currently resides at the Calabasas Pet Cemetery.
 Michael’s work for The Forgotten Dog is his way of helping all the “Kelly’s” in the world find their perfect family.